 “The structure of the working week epitomizes this management model: the Sunday evening review meetings are facilitated by the coaches, though significant input comes from the on-field leadership.
 Then, over the course of the week, you see a gradual handing over of responsibility and decision-making.
 By Thursday, the priorities, intensity levels, and other aspects are all ‘owned’ by the players.
 By the time they play on Saturday, the players have taken over the asylum.
-‘I’m just a resource,’ says Henry [The Head Coach].” –from Legacy by James Kerr
+‘I’m just a resource,’ says Henry [The Head Coach].”

-Well, Kevin Roberts, CEO of Saatchi & Saatchi, one the world’s top creative organizations, says, “A team of ‘followers’ is immediately on the back foot.
+But why would we, as coaches, pass on the leadership responsibility?
+Kevin Roberts, CEO of Saatchi & Saatchi, one the world’s top creative organizations, says, “A team of ‘followers’ is immediately on the back foot.
 A team of leaders steps up and finds a way to win.”

-3 Strategies to Move from a Coach-Led Team to a Player-Led Team
+3 Strategies to Develop a Player-Led Team

-Dorrance, like many other great coaches (cough, cough, John Wooden), believes in the Socratic method of teaching.
+Dorrance, like many other great coaches, believes in the Socratic method of teaching.
 Instead of standing up, lecturing the team about strategy, and telling them what to do, you can instead engage them with strong questions, and instill the possibility that they will be called upon to answer the question.
 For example, if you are a soccer coach, then instead of telling Mia or the team where she should be positioned in a certain situation, ask the team where they think she should be positioned.
 After you ask the question, call on Mia or one of her teammates.
 Now, instead of just telling Mia, you have taught Mia and the team by allowing everyone to think about the question and come up with the correct answer.

-2. Let them go first.
 Whether it is before a game, at half-time, after a game is over, during scouting reports, and in the film room, remember that you do not always have to be the first person to speak!
 Let your team offer their thoughts and analysis.
 Just like the lead dogs on a sled dog team, they are the ones out front seeing, feeling, and smelling what is going on!

-3. Let them lead.
 Let them run a drill, a practice, or a film session.
 You, like the All-Blacks Coach Graham Henry, are still coaching when you are acting as a resource for them to help guide the team by seeing the big picture.
 On the sled dog team, it is up to the lead dogs to keep the others on the path ahead.
 The musher is not constantly talking them through every turn!
 A player’s perspective and perception, while not always right, is incredibly important to listen to and understand.